MIND & MATTERS

 Future outlook

-April saw a marked drop in the proportion of New Zealanders who expect things to remain the same (43%), with increases for both those expecting things to get worse and those expecting things to get better.
+October saw an increase in the proportion of New Zealanders expecting things to ‘get better’ with 40% expressing this.
+This increase was mirrored by a decline for both those expecting things to ‘get worse’ and those expecting things to ‘stay about the same’.

 Themes behind these outlooks